Requiem for a Pitbull

 Requiem for a Pitbull was a professional wrestling live event produced by Extreme Championship Wrestling (ECW) on August 23, 1996.
 The event was held in the Bodyslams Arena in Reading, Pennsylvania in the United States.
 A "fan cam" recording of the event was released on DVD.
-Requiem for a Pitbull was held to raise money for ECW wrestler Gary "Pitbull #1" Wolfe, who had suffered a broken neck on July 13, 1996 at Heat Wave.
+Requiem for a Pitbull was held to raise money for ECW wrestler Gary "Pitbull #1" Wolfe, who had suffered a cervical fracture of the spine on July 13, 1996 at Heat Wave.

 Event

 Requiem for a Pitbull was attended by approximately 500 people.
 The referees for the event were Jim Molineaux, John Finnegan, and John Moore.

 The event began with "troubleshooting referee" Bill Alfonso coming to the ring and stating that Shane Douglas - Pitbull #1's rival - had paid him $1,000 to stop the show.
 After Alfonso attempted to stop the show, ECW commissioner Tod Gordon attacked him, with multiple wrestlers coming to the ring to separate them.
 This drew out Taz, who German suplexed multiple wrestlers before applying the Tazmission to Gordon until being attacked by the Sandman.
 The Sandman and Taz then brawled until they were separated.

 Before the opening match, the Blue Meanie, Stevie Richards, and Super Nova (the future Blue World Order) came to the ring dressed as The Jackson 5 and danced to ABC and Billie Jean until being attacked by The Sandman.
 This drew out The Sandman's rival Raven, which in turn drew out the men's valets, Missy Hyatt and Lori Fullington.
 This led to an intergender tag team match pitting Fullington and Raven against Hyatt and the Sandman.
 Before the match began, Damien Kane and Lady Alexandra came to the ring and stated that they should be included in the match, only to be driven off by Hyatt and the Sandman.
 Hyatt and the Sandman went on to win a very short match, with the Sandman pinning Raven following a DDT.

 The second bout was a singles match between Hack Meyers and Super Nova.
 Meyers won by pinfall following a modified diving facebuster.